inventree/InvenTree/docs/docs/start/docker_install.md

 !!! success "Up and Running!"
     You should now be able to view the InvenTree login screen at [http://inventree.localhost](http://inventree.localhost) (or whatever custom domain you have configured in the `.env` file).

+!!! tip "External Access"
+    Note that `http://inventree.localhost` will only be available from the machine you are running the code on.
+To make it accessible externally, change `INVENTREE_SITE_URL` to a host address which can be accessed by other computers on your network.

 ## Updating InvenTree

 To update your InvenTree installation to the latest version, follow these steps: